Vibe30/WhatsappTextAnalyze/README.md

 # WhatsApp Chat Analysis
 ## About this project:
 - The main goal of this project is to analyze the WhatsApp chat and represents it through charts and visuals.
-- Project is live now and deployed on Heroku. visit at https://whatsapp-santosh.herokuapp.com/
+- Project is live now and deployed on Heroku. visit
 - This project can be used for individual as well as group chats.
 ​
 ## Idea: